Neil Lomax: 1983 season

+1984 season

 On January 3, 1984, the Cardinals released Jim Hart and Lomax became the permanent starter, starting in every game, and he had his best season yet, throwing for 4,614 yards, 28 touchdowns, and 16 interceptions on a 61.6% completion percentage, all career highs.
 His passing yards rank 20th all-time for a season.
 He was named to the Pro Bowl that year.
 Although the Cardinals finished 9–7, the head-to-head record with the New York Giants and the Dallas Cowboys (for which the Cardinals went a combined 2–2, along with losing the season finale against the Washington Redskins) meant that St. Louis lost out on a playoff spot.

+1985 season

 Lomax started in each game again in 1985, but the team went 5–11, as he threw for 18 touchdowns and 12 interceptions on 3,214 yards and a 56.3% completion percentage.

+1986 season

 For 1986, Lomax started 14 games while Cliff Stoudt started the other two, with the former going 4–9–1 over the latter's 0–2 record.
 He threw for 2,583 yards while having 13 touchdowns and 12 interceptions on a 57.0% completion percentage.

+1987 season

-The following season was both Lomax's penultimate year as a Cardinal and the final one for the team in St. Louis.
-He started in 12 games, with Shawn Halloran (who started two games and went 1–1) and Sammy Garza (who started one game, losing it) doing the others; Lomax went 6-6 while throwing for 3,387 yards with 24 touchdowns and 12 interceptions for a 59.4% completion percentage.
+The 1987 season was both Lomax's penultimate year as a Cardinal and the final year for the team in St. Louis.
+The 1987 NFL season was marred by a players strike which cancelled Week 3 and which featured replacement players for Weeks 4 – 6.
+He started in 12 games, with Shawn Halloran (who started two games and went 1–1) and Sammy Garza (who started one game, losing it) performing quarterback duties for the replacement team games.
+Lomax went 6–6 while throwing for 3,387 yards with 24 touchdowns and 12 interceptions for a 59.4% completion percentage.
 He was named to the Pro Bowl that year.

+1988 season

 In his final year in 1988, the Cardinals' first in Arizona, Lomax started 14 games (while Cliff Stoudt started two others) and went 7–7, throwing for 20 touchdowns and 11 interceptions for 3,395 yards and a 57.6 completion percentage.

+Retirement

-Lomax was forced to retire before the 1990 season (after missing all of 1989) due to a severely arthritic hip.
+Lomax did not play a snap for the Cardinals in the 1989 season due to a severely arthritic hip.
+At seasons end, he announced his retirement in January 1990.
 In 1991, he underwent hip replacement surgery.
-Lomax finished with a career record of 47–52–2, 136 touchdowns, and over 22,000 yards passing, with those categories (along with completions and attempts) being second most as a Cardinal, after Hart.
+Lomax finished with a team record of 47–51–2.
+In his career, he completed 1,818 passes in 3,153 attempts for 22,771 yards and 136 touchdowns in 108 games.
+Lomax's statistics place him second behind Jim Hart in almost all measurable categories for Cardinal quarterbacks.